’90 Day Fiancé’: Jay Smith Makes New Relationship Instagram Official

 It looks like Jay Smith has found love again after his failed marriage with estranged wife, Ashley Martson, and he’s already making it Instagram official, according to a report from Us Weekly.

-The 21-year-old TLC star recently took to Instagram to share a photo of himself and his new beau, Kayla O’Brien.
+The 21-year-old TLC star recently took to Instagram to share a photo of himself and his new giel, Kayla O’Brien.
 In the photo, the couple can be seen sitting at a bar together with drinks in their hands.
 Smith is staring directly at the camera, while O’Brien is looking off into the distance as she sips her drink.
 The couple is also wearing matching red outfits while out on their bar date.

 “After the bar you know what time it is,” Smith captioned the photo, before added three heart emoji.